bastet27/Tier2-WiCys-CTF-2024/README.md

 SUID Binary Misconfiguration: Setting the SUID bit on binaries like OpenVPN can lead to privilege escalation if the application has functionality to read or execute files, as it inherits root permissions during execution.
 Single Command Escalation: The ability to access sensitive files like `/root/flag.txt` without complex steps demonstrates why caution is necessary when using the SUID bit.

+Tools Used:
+- Linux CLI: For analyzing file permissions and executing the SUID binary.

 ## :three::one: 31.
 Linux Command Line(Easy) Archives